RhetTbull/exif2findertags/README.md

   --walk                Recursively walk directories.
   --exiftool-path PATH  Optional path to exiftool executable (will look in
                         $PATH if not specified).
+  --dry-run             Dry run mode; do not actually modify any Finder
+                        metadata.

 Other options:
   --help                Show this message and exit.